 Stare in awe at the 40,000 jigsaw pieces of the Giant’s Causeway, then pop into the Old Bushmills Distillery for a refresher of Irish whiskey.

 Freedom on a road trip like this is only limited by how far your imagination takes you.
-After Londonderry, the road keeps going to Enniskillen, Sligo and Galway, maybe even all the way to Dublin.
-Simply open the throttle, roll down the window, and keep on driving.
+After Londonderry, the road keeps going south into Ireland, to Sligo and Galway or Dublin.
+Simply roll down the window and keep on driving.

-5. The road to the isles of Scotland
+5. Ben Nevis to the Isle of Skye, Scotland

-This 46-mile scenic drive route from Fort William to Mallaig has an antique weirdness, like stepping back in time.
-Every mountain and loch tells a story and the ghosts of the Jacobite and Victorian-eras are never far away.
+This 74 km scenic drive route from Fort William to Mallaig has an antique weirdness, like stepping back in time.
+Every mountain and loch tells a story and the ghosts of the Jacobite and Victorian eras are never far away.

-At Fort William flows the Caledonian Canal, first built for trade and commerce and past Loch Eil, stands the Glenfinnan Monument, where Bonnie Prince Charlie kicked-off his bid for the crown in 1745; then comes the glorious West Highland Line, one of the great railway journeys of the world.
+At Fort William flows the Caledonian Canal, first built for trade and commerce; past Loch Eil stands the Glenfinnan Monument, where Bonnie Prince Charlie kicked off his bid for the crown in 1745; then comes the glorious West Highland Line, one of the great railway journeys of the world.

 Start in the shadows of the UK’s most alluring peak, Ben Nevis, before tracing your route like a squiggly marker pen across a fold-out map from its namesake whisky distillery onto the A830.
 Venture westwards and you’ll pass a series of stand-out movie locations – the Glenfinnan Viaduct, famous for its starring role in the Harry Potter films; then Camusdarach Beach at Arisaig, where Bill Forsyth’s classic Local Hero was filmed.